BNN-UPC/RouteNet-Fermi/CONTRIBUTING.md

 ## Versioning

-The *_version.py* file inside the *RouteNet-Erlang* folder contains the version of the package.
+The *_version.py* file inside the *RouteNet-Fermi* folder contains the version of the package.
 Versions follows the format '**x.y.z**', where '*x*' is the **major** version, '*y*' is the **minor** version, and '*z*' is the **fix** version.